RCS expects Italy court decision in dispute with Blackstone by end-May

-Milan's Arbitral tribunal will reach a final decision regarding the disputed sale of the headquarters of Italian publisher RCS (RCSM.MI) to Blackstone Group (BX.N) by the end of May, according to an RCS document.
+MILAN, April 26 (Reuters) - Milan’s Arbitral tribunal will reach a final decision regarding the disputed sale of the headquarters of Italian publisher RCS to Blackstone Group by the end of May, according to an RCS document.

 Four sources close to the matter confirmed the decision would come in May but said that the exact date of the filing is still not known.